China Society for Human Rights Studies

-The China Society for Human Rights Studies (CSHRS) is an organization under the supervision of the State Council Information Office.
+The China Society for Human Rights Studies (CSHRS) is an organization under the supervision of the State Council Information Office, an external name for the Publicity Department of the Chinese Communist Party.

 History

 The China Society for Human Rights Studies was established in January 1993.
 The research association established a website called "China Human Rights Network" in 1998; founded the magazine Human Rights in February 2002; regularly publishes the research report Chinese Human Rights in Action, and compiles and publishes the Chinese Human Rights Yearbook.
 The main sources of funding for the activities are the grants from the China Human Rights Development Foundation, donations from organizations, social assistance and other legal income.

 Activities

 The activities of the China Society for Human Rights Studies can be divided into two types.
 One is to weaken the focus on China's human rights record by emphasizing the political defects of Western democracies, especially the United States, and to criticize the US government for failing to fulfill its human rights obligations on non-discrimination and immigration.
-The other is to promote the vision of “human rights with Chinese characteristics”, which emphasizes that the right to economic development is superior to individual civil rights and political rights, and calls for the definition of “human rights” relative to different cultural, historical and political backgrounds.
+The other is to promote the vision of "human rights with Chinese characteristics", which emphasizes that the right to economic development is superior to individual civil rights and political rights, and calls for the definition of "human rights" relative to different cultural, historical and political backgrounds.
 The CSHRS is primarily funded by the China Foundation for Human Rights Development.